sychan/kb_sdk_docs/README.md

 * Using pipenv with `Pipfile` and `Pipfile.lock` tracking dependencies
 * Install dependencies with `pipenv install`
 * Build the documentation with `pipenv run make html`

+### Deploy changes

+HTML is built into `build/html`, but that directory is gitignored.